 Knuble then gave Esche some breathing room just over a minute into the final stanza, before Wade Redden closed out the scoring.

-2006 -- Peter Forsberg scored twice, Simon Gagne added a goal and an assist, and Robert Esche turned aside all 26 shots as the Flyers blanked the Chicago Blackhawks at the Wachovia Center.
+2006 -- Peter Forsberg scored twice, Simon Gagne added a goal and an assist, and Robert Esche turned aside all 26 shots he faced as the Flyers blanked the Chicago Blackhawks 3-0 at the Wachovia Center.

-The shutout was the tenth and final regular season whitewash of Esche's career, and seventh with Philadelphia as he outdueled former Flyer Brian Boucher, who finished with 32 saves in the loss.
+The shutout was the tenth and final regular season whitewash of Esche's career, and seventh with Philadelphia as he outdueled former-Flyer Brian Boucher, who finished the contest with 32 saves in the loss.

-It was the third consecutive game for Chicago without a goal, the first time in almost 32 years that the 'Hawks failed to score at least once in three straight contests.
+It was the third consecutive game for Chicago without a goal, the first time in almost 32 years that the Blackhawks failed to score at least once in three straight contests.

-2008 -- Jeff Carter scored his second goal of the game with 23 seconds remaining in overtime and Martin Biron stopped 34 of 36 shots as the Flyers were able to forge a hard-fought 3-2 victory over the New York Islanders at the Wachovia Center.
+2008 -- Jeff Carter scored his second goal of the game with 0:23 left in overtime and Martin Biron stopped 34 of 36 shots as the Flyers were able to forge a hard-fought 3-2 victory over the New York Islanders at the Wachovia Center.

 Following a scoreless middle frame, Andy Hilbert knotted the game with less than eight minutes remaining in regulation when his shot deflected off of Vaananen's elbow and past Biron.